Get in the car! We're going shopping!

 Visit Rewarding Destinations

 It's important that the first few rides with your dog are to fun places, such as the park, a pet store, or a friends house!
 It's very common for some people to simply bring their dog places only when they HAVE to- such as the vet or the groomers.
 These are places your dog hates and they will, in turn, hate the car!
-If you follow these steps, taking it slow and steady, your dog will eventually learn to get used to the car, and should, over time learn to really enjoy car rides!
+If you follow these steps, taking it slow and steady, you can get your dogs to like car rides!
 If you're going on a longer trip don't forget to stop frequently for bathroom

 breaks.
 It can often be tricky to find a place to stop if your dog has to go- especially if you're on a freeway!
 Bring along a dog bathroom, such as Bark Potty